kouphax/yobriefca.se/source/_posts/2012-07-12-azure-website-workflow-for-bosses.markdown

 OK then lets create an app - what we create is irrelevant here so lets just create the default ASP.NET MVC website and use that as our sample app.
 Remeber though, if you're a cutting edge awesome-addict to switch from .NET 4.5 to 4 or else you'll get some issues when deploying your site to Azure.

+> __UPDATE__ : The next few steps can be condensed, thanks to the feedback from Glenn Block (@gblock),
+> <blockquote class="twitter-tweet" data-in-reply-to="224800579388575744"><p>@<a href="https://twitter.com/kouphax">kouphax</a> oh dude, you don't need all those steps!
+Do "azure site create my site --git" It will create the repo for you and add the remote!</p>&mdash; Glenn Block (@gblock) <a href="https://twitter.com/gblock/status/224855192800215040" data-datetime="2012-07-16T13:17:10+00:00">July 16, 2012</a></blockquote>
+<script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
+> This sets up your git repo during creation of the site, adds the remote endpoint and even generates a .gitignore file (which you need to edit yourelf for .NET projects.
+WIN!!!!
+>
+> Anyway.... on with the old post.

 Once you've created you app and saved it then you'll want to intialise an empty repo at the root of the solution,

 	git init